LAWCOMM 746 2019: Data Privacy and the Law

 - Application of the Privacy Act in Employment and other selected areas.

 Students who complete this course should be able to:

-- Understand the jurisprudential basis for and conceptual difficulties associated with data privacy as a discrete legal right
+- Consider the jurisprudential basis for and conceptual difficulties associated with data privacy as a discrete legal right

-- Appreciate the sources of data privacy law in New Zealand and globally
+- Evaluate the sources of data privacy law in New Zealand and globally

-- Appreciate the importance of Information Privacy law globally, the technological challenges it faces and its implications for business and individuals
+- Explain the importance of Information Privacy law globally, the technological challenges it faces and its implications for business and individuals

-- Understand the scope of the Privacy Act, how it is enforced and its dispute resolution process
+- Examine the scope of the Privacy Act, how it is enforced and its dispute resolution process

 Reference will be made, in particular, to several chapters contained in the following book.
 You are encouraged to refer to this for reference (copies are available on short loan at the Davis Law Library).
 These references may be found under “recommended reading” or referred to under “see also” in the canvas reading lists.

 - Lee Bygrave Data Privacy Law: An International Perspective (Oxford University Press, Oxford, 2014)